2014 Fantasy Football Quarterback Rankings from Kevin Hanson

 While nobody will confuse Foles for Vick, he did have success running the ball last season.
 Among quarterbacks, Foles ranked 10th in rush attempts (56) and 12th in rushing yards (225) while also scoring three touchdowns.

 The Eagles have re-signed Jeremy Maclin, who missed last season with an ACL tear, and Riley Cooper, who had a breakout season last year.
-Stop me if you heard this one before: DeSean Jackson is unhappy with his contract.
-In a glass-half-full view, that is partly due to the fact that he had the best season of his career last year.
+Even though DeSean Jackson is coming off a career-best season, the Eagles released him and will now face him twice per season as Jackson signed with Washington.

 An up-and-down season for Brady

 It was an up-and-down season for Patriots quarterback Tom Brady.
 To be more accurate, it was a down-and-up-and-then-back-down season for Brady from a fantasy perspective.

 To be fair, Brady began the season without five of the team's leading receivers from 2012.

 There were various reasons for their absences (injury, free agency, jail, etc.), but the team's leading returning receiver active for Week 1 of 2013 was Julian Edelman, who had just 235 yards in 2012.
 Edelman posted a career-best season in 2013 with 105 receptions for 1,056 yards, both of which were team highs in 2013.
 While Edelman tested free agency, he re-signed with the Patriots.